paulmchen/cmd2browser/README.md

           return message.error_500_msg
 ```
 - To support a command that may not return results immediately, you can use `exec_command_async` function instead.
 `exec_command_async` takes 2 input parameters.
-The first parameter is the command that you want to run, for example, `top`, the 2nd parameter `exec_time_in_seconds` is the elapse time in second how long it needs to wait before the browser session should wait to fetch outputs and then terminate the process of the command.
-Note: ensure that you set a proper value of the  `exec_time_in_seconds` to avoid from the command process being terminated before it is completed.
+The first parameter is the command that you want to run, for example, `top`, the 2nd parameter `exec_time_in_seconds` is the elapse time to indicate how long it needs to wait in seconds before the browser session should resume to fetch outputs and then terminate the process of the command.
+Note: ensure that you set a proper value of the  `exec_time_in_seconds` to avoid from command process being terminated before it is completed.
 ```shell
   # Example: call async command, e.g. top
   @app.route('/top/')